NeuroHackademy2025/geometry/README.md

 Created during NeuroHackademy 2025.

-With help from participants in the GitHub session.
+With help from the amazing and talented participants in the GitHub session.

 # Contributing